Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Normalizing Flows for Distributional RL

 \subsection{Rescaling the Flow Output: Addressing the Bounded Support of CDFs}

 Because the chosen flow function is based on a CDF, its output is restricted to $[0, 1]$.
-However, one of our goals is to allow the predicted return distribution to be continuous and unbounded, reflecting the nature of real-world return values in RL.
+However, one of our goals is to allow the predicted return distribution to be continuous and adaptable, reflecting the nature of real-world return values in RL.
 To overcome this limitation, we introduce an additional transformation step that rescales the output of the CDF-based flow.

 $h_\theta$ is extended to output an additional parameter $G^{\max}_{(x,a)}$, which defines the upper bound of the return range for a given state-action pair.
-This allows the model to flexibly adapt the support of the predicted distribution without manual specification.
-In this case, we apply an affine transformation to map the CDF output $y \in [0,1]$ to the desired return range: $f(y) = 2\cdot y \cdot G^{max} - G^{max}$
+The model can hence flexibly adapt the support of the predicted distribution without manual specification.
+In this case, we apply an affine transformation to map the CDF output $y \in [0,1]$ to the desired return range: $f(y) = 2\cdot y \cdot G^{max} - G^{max}$.
+The function $f$ is considered as a flow function that comes after the first CDF flow $F$.

-This transformation introduces an additional Jacobian term in the log-likelihood of equation \eqref{eq:change_variable}:
+We are now composing two flows ($F$ and $f$) and as per \eqref{eq:NF_general}, this transformation introduces an additional Jacobian term in the log-likelihood of \eqref{eq:change_variable}: